burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 obj2.y = 1;
 ```

-they might look the same, but they have different shape.
+they might look the same, but they have a different shape.
 Shape of the first one we've already discussed.
 Shape of the second one is here

 ![Object](./shape-transition.png)